Focus on… Section 7 of the Health and Safety at Work etc Act 1974

 The Health and safety offences, corporate manslaughter and food safety and hygiene offences: Definitive guideline issued by the Sentencing Council, sets out the range of penalties that an individual convicted of an offence under section 7 may face.

-They range from a fine (based on the individual’s income) to two years’ custody based on the seriousness of the harm caused.
+These range from a fine (based on the individual’s income), community order, or up to two years’ imprisonment depending on the seriousness of the harm caused.

-The culpability of the individual is considered to be heightened if there is evidence of a flagrant disregard of the law or willful blindness to the risk of offending.
+The culpability of the individual is considered to be heightened if there is evidence of a flagrant disregard of the law or wilful blindness to the risk of offending.

-Whilst the duty under this section rests with the employees, employers must still ensure that they have done all that is reasonably practicable to educate their employees as to their own duties under the legislation.
+Whilst the duty under this section rests with the employees, employers must still ensure that they have done all that is reasonably practicable to educate their employees as to their own duties under the Health and Safety at Work Act.

-This can be done through training and/or visible reminders on posters and flyers to put the issue and the potential risks at the forefront of employees' minds.
+This can be done with a thorough and rigorous induction followed by regular training and/or visible reminders to put the issue and the potential risks at the forefront of employees' minds.

 Contact our health and safety solicitors for further guidance or support on any issues relating to health and safety law.